Manta ray: Species

 A 2009 study analyzed the differences in morphology, including color, meristic variation, spine, dermal denticles (tooth-like scales), and teeth of different populations.
 Two distinct species emerged: the smaller M. alfredi found in the Indo-Pacific and tropical East Atlantic, and the larger M. birostris found throughout tropical, subtropical and warm temperate oceans.
 The former is more coastal, while the latter is more ocean-going and migratory.
 A 2010 study on mantas around Japan confirmed the morphological and genetic differences between M. birostris and M. alfredi.

 A third possible species, preliminarily called Manta sp. cf. birostris, reaches at least 6 m in width, and inhabits the tropical West Atlantic, including the Caribbean.
+In 2025, it was formally described as the Atlantic manta ray (Mobula yarae).

 Fossil record

 While some small teeth have been found, few fossilized skeletons of manta rays have been discovered.
 Their cartilaginous skeletons do not preserve well, as they lack the calcification of the bony fish.
 Only three sedimentary beds bearing manta ray fossils are known, one from the Oligocene in South Carolina and two from the Miocene and Pliocene in North Carolina.
 M. hynei is a fossil species dating to Early Pliocene North America.
 Remains of an extinct species have been found in the Chandler Bridge Formation of South Carolina.
 These were originally described as Manta fragilis, but were later reclassified as Paramobula fragilis.